incharge/cloudflare/readme.md

 When debugging index.html with the production turnstile site key, the turnstile widget sometimes fails to initialise, and shows the message `Stuck here?`.
 Try using a test site key.

-# Testing
-To override Turnstile, find the `cf-turnstile` element in index.html and change the `data-sitekey` value e.g. to `1x00000000000000000000AA` to always pass.
-For other test site keys see https://developers.cloudflare.com/turnstile/troubleshooting/testing/

 # Production site
 URL: https://incharge.co.uk/

 The contact form is submitted to https://incharge.co.uk/api/contact
 - Requesting this URL with a GET returns `Not Found`.
 - Requesting this URL more than once in a 10 second period results in `Error 1015: You are being rate limited`